Holiday search

 Night Life in Manado

 Should you wish to try the local cuisine in town one night, you can reach Manado town from Tasik Ria Resort in around 30 minutes by taxi.
-These can be easily ordered through the hotel reception and cost about US$6 each way.
+These can be easily ordered through the hotel reception.
 Manado's 'Warung' restaurants offer excellent seafood, Asian and (some) western food cuisine.
-Eating out is extremely cheap, with most meals costing only around US$5.
+Eating out is extremely cheap.
 After dining, there is a reasonable but limited nightlife - a few good bars with live bands playing most nights; you can also shop at night for clothes and snacks.

 Guests at Siladen Resort & Spa and White Sands Beach Resort are more limited in outside evening activities due to their location.